vesterheim/vesterheim.github.io/folk-art-school/classes/woodworking/2015-09-20-kolrosing-wood-incising.md

 ---
 published: true
 title: Kolrosing—Wood Incising
-subtitle: September 20, 2015, with Judy Ritger
+subtitle: September 20, 2015, with Darlene Fossum-Martin
 meta_description:  # Used in HTML head and as the description for some search engines

 location: ~
-instructor: Judy Ritger
+instructor: Darlene Fossum-Martin
 sessions: "September 20, 2015, 9:00 a.m.–5:00 p.m."
 dtstart: 2015-09-20 9:00:00 -5:00
 dtend: 2015-09-20 17:00:00 -5:00